minus34/gnaf-loader/README.md

 - All addresses link to a gazetted locality that has a boundary.
 Those small number of addresses that don't in raw GNAF have had their locality_pid changed to a gazetted equivalent
 - Localities have had address and street counts added to them
 - Suburb-Locality bdys have been flattened into a single continuous layer of localities - South Australian Hundreds have been removed and ACT districts have been added where there are no gazetted localities
-- The Melbourne, VIC locality has been split into Melbourne, 3000 and Melbourne 3004 localities (the new locality PIDs are VIC 1634_1 & VIC 1634_2).
+- The Melbourne, VIC locality has been split into Melbourne, 3000 and Melbourne 3004 localities (the new locality PIDs are `loc9901d119afda_1` & `loc9901d119afda_2`).
 The split occurs at the Yarra River (based on the postcodes in the Melbourne addresses)
 - A postcode boundaries layer has been created using the postcodes in the address tables.
 Whilst this closely emulates the official Geoscape postcode boundaries, there are several hundred addresses that are in the wrong postcode bdy.
 Do not treat this data as authoritative